nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter2_chapter_2_god_eternal_creator_and_loving_father.md

 <!-- p22 -->
-Throughout this narrative God, who wants to dwell with His creation, has to settle for dwelling with select individuals, and ultimately through covenant with Abraham establishes a people (<span class="x-scripture" data-type="ref" data-book="Genesis" data-chapter="17" data-verses="7" data-lang="en" data-version="NKJV">Genesis 17:7</span>).
+Throughout this narrative God, who wants to dwell with His creation, has to settle for dwelling with select individuals, and ultimately through covenant with Abraham establishes a people (<span class="x-scripture" data-type="ref" data-book="GEN" data-chapter="17" data-verses="7" data-lang="en" data-version="NKJV">Genesis 17:7</span>).

 <!-- p23 -->